Dense subalgebras of purely infinite simple groupoid C*-algebras: A larger dense subalgebra

 \begin{proof} Since $G$ is minimal and effective, $A(G)$ is simple.
 Thus the ideal generated by $1_U$ in $A(G)$ is all of $A(G)$.
 Therefore there exist $a_i, b_i\in A(G)$ such that because $1_U$ is algebraically properly infinite in $B(G)$.
 Finally, since $\cba$ is transitive by \cite[Lemma~2.2(i)]{AGPS} we have $1_V \cba 1_U$ in $B(G)$. \end{proof}

 \begin{prop} Let $G$ be a second-countable ample Hausdorff groupoid.
-Suppose that $G$ is minimal and effective, and that $\cs_r(G)$ is purely infinite.
+Suppose that $G$ is minimal and effective, and that $\cs_r(G)$ is $\cs$-purely infinite.
 Then the algebra of Lemma~\ref{lem:B} is algebraically properly infinite. \end{prop}

-\begin{proof} Since $G$ is minimal and effective, $\cs(G)$ is purely infinite simple.
-Then \cite[Theorem~4.16]{KR} says that every positive element of $\cs(G)$ is properly infinite.
-In particular, for every compact open $U \subseteq \go$, $1_U$ is a properly infinite projection in $\cs_r(G)$.
-So Lemma~\ref{lem:propinf} says every $1_U$ is a properly infinite idempotent in $B(G)$.
+\begin{proof} Since $G$ is minimal and effective, $\cs_r(G)$ is $\cs$-purely infinite simple.
+Then \cite[Theorem~4.16]{KR} says that every positive element of $\cs_r(G)$ is $\cs$-properly infinite.
+In particular, for every compact open $U \subseteq \go$, $1_U$ is a $\cs$-properly infinite projection in $\cs_r(G)$.
+So Lemma~\ref{lem:propinf} says every $1_U$ is an algebraically properly infinite idempotent in $B(G)$.

 Fix a nonzero $a \in B(G)$.
 We need to show that $a$ is algebraically properly infinite, that is, that $a\oplus a\cba a$.
 Since $a\in B(G)$, there exist a compact open $V \subseteq \go$ and $x \in \cs_r(G)$ such that $a = 1_Vx1_V$.